Peshawar Khyber Pakhtunkhwa, Pakistan Travel Guide

 A prime example of 19th and early 20th-century affluent Hindu mercantile architecture.
 Ornate wooden carvings unique architectural feature.

-A beautiful and active mosque, located in the heart of the Old City.
+A beautiful and active mosque, positioned in the heart of the Old City.

-A historic church in the Cantonment area, dating back to the British era.
+A historic church in the Cantonment area, originating in the British era.

 Some historical Gurdwaras exist, reflecting the city's past under Sikh rule, though the existing Sikh population is small.